Luc-Saccoccio/zamonia/README.md

 ### Formatted output

 Using the subcommand `export-formatted`, you can export **the entire table** (e.g. Films or Series) to a text document by providing a template.
 The template is used for each entry in the table.
 There are keywords for each field in the table, and they can be used more than one time (or not at all).

-If the update consists of the addition of a table, `zamonia init` is sufficient.

 #### Example